If you are a patient and you have a medical query please contact your GP Practice directly.

 The CQC makes sure that health and social care services provide people with safe, effective, compassionate, high-quality care and they encourage care services to improve.

-You can tell the CQC about your experiences and views at any time.
+You can tell the CQC about your experiences and views at any time by visiting their website.
+Click here to go directly to their feedback on care form.

 If you have concerns about standards of care or safety, or if any person has a comment about their own care, you can tell the CQC about it.